Klaim/stdcxx-privext/proposal/draft.md

 Class Templates and PEMs
 --------------------

-Class templates are supported in the natural way:
+Class templates are supported in the natural way and do not require any special rules or caveats.

     template <typename T>
     class X {};

     template <typename T>
-    private void X<T>::_f1(); //<-PEM for class template
+    private void X<T>::_f1(); //<-PEM for class template X

     template <>
     private void X<int>::_f2(); //<-Specialization of PEM for X<int>

 Explicit instantiation of a class template will instantiate all of it's member functions.
-This will recursively instantiate any PEMs called by those member functions.
-This follows the same rules as explicit instantiation of a class template which calls free function templates.
+This will recursively instantiate only the PEMs (and additional PEMs called by these, in a recursive manner) called by those member functions.
+This procedure follows the same rules as explicit instantiation of a class template which calls free function templates.

     template <typename T>
     class X {